 - Deposits qualify for tax rebate under Sec.
 80C of IT Act.

-Basically, fixed deposit is a financial instrument that allows money to be deposited with banks for a fixed time period starting from from 15 days to 5 years and can be more than it.
-It provides a higher rate of interest than conventional savings account.
-Under this form of investment, at the time of maturity the investor receives a return that would be equal to the principal plus the interest gained over the time period of the fixed deposit.
+A fixed deposit is a financial instrument that allows money to be deposited with banks for a fixed period starting from 15 days to 5 years and can be more than it.
+It provides a higher rate of interest than a conventional savings account.
+Under this form of investment, at the time of maturity, the investor receives a return that would be equal to the principal plus the interest gained over the time of the fixed deposit.
 Senior citizens who go for a fixed deposit scheme are sometimes allowed an additional 0.5% on top of the regular return on offer.
 Deposits for 5 years or longer qualify for a tax benefit u/s 80C of IT Act, 1961.

 – Offers guaranteed income, high returns and much more

-– Flexible in nature that encourage the savings habit.
+– Flexible in nature that encourages the savings habit.

 – Wide range of tenures starting from7 days to 10 years that suit your investment plan

 – The loan facility is also available up to 90% of principal and accrued interest.

 A reverse mortgage is also very popular by the name of the home equity conversion mortgage (HECM).
 It is a special type of home loan for older homeowners that need monthly mortgage payments.
 Under the same, borrowers are responsible for property taxes and homeowner’s insurance.
 It permits elders to access the home equity they have created in their homes now, and defer payment of the loan until they die, sell, or move out of the home.
 As there is no need for mortgage payments on a reverse mortgage, the interest is added to the loan balance every month.
 The increasing loan balance can finally grow to go beyond the value of the home, mainly in times of declining home values or if the borrower continues to live in the home for several years.
 Under this, the retired personnel who could not attain many assets for themselves besides a house, can liquidate the value of the house and survive during their retirement period.